KlaudioS/WikiGather_API/README.md

 #### 4 Hours functions

+The API also provides functions for creating datasets with aggregates of data of more then a hour, in this template the 4 hours are used as default value:

 ```python
 # Create a dataset with 4 hours worth of data per record,contains data just from the defined language
 def create_ds_4h(desiredLang):